Skip to content

 Detection Frequency

-The execution frequency of the detection rule, automatically matched to the selected detection interval.
+The execution frequency of the detection rule, automatically matched to the selected detection range.

 The time range for querying metrics each time the task is executed.